Bristol Palin Shares Her Opinion On Designer Tom Ford Not Wanting To Dress Melania Trump

 “But it’s not an honor to do the same for Melania.
 How tolerant of him.”

-She ends her post by stating Ford’s products will be thrown out while Melania planned to wear a Ralph Lauren dress to Trump’s inauguration.
+She ends her post by stating Ford’s products will be thrown out, while Melania planned to wear a Ralph Lauren dress to Trump’s inauguration.

 “Melania will be wearing Ralph Lauren for the inauguration while Ford’s products are piled in the dumpster.”

-Indeed, Donald’s friend Steve Wynn decided to discontinue selling Tom Ford’s cosmetics and sunglasses at his Las Vegas property.
+Indeed, Donald’s friend, Steve Wynn, decided to discontinue selling Tom Ford’s cosmetics and sunglasses at his Las Vegas property.
 So in a way, Bristol did have a point with her last statement.

 The Boston Globe also reported on the Wynn Las Vegas “dumping” Ford’s merchandise as Trump stated it was over the designer’s comments towards Melania.

-While Melania and Ford are obviously dealing with a bit of drama, Palin herself has also come under fire for her political advocacy as well stance on abstinence.
+While Melania and Ford are obviously dealing with a bit of drama, Palin herself has also come under fire for her political advocacy, as well as her stance on abstinence.
 Most recently, Bristol came under public scrutiny as she announced she’s expecting her third child, and second with husband Dakota Meyer.

 The Daily Mail covered the controversial topic as Palin expressed her joy at expanding her family.